etlaM21/SoundSync/readme.md

 - Moves a layer (by index) to a new start time (`newIn` seconds).
 - Wraps the action in an undo group.
 - Returns a status string to indicate success or failure.

+### `scaleLayer(layerIndex, newIn, newOut)`

+- Moves either the in or ourPoint of a layer to new time.
+- Wraps the action in an undo group.
+- Returns a status string to indicate success or failure.

+## Outlook

+### Timeline Functions

+- Multi-Select
+- Automatic Keyframes / Expressions on beat
+- Mark parts of song: _"Intro", "Drop", "Part 1", etc._

+### SoundSync Functions

+- Template im- and export to save and automatically place shape / layer arrangements

 ## Attributions